torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    - System is protected by BHI_DIS_S
  * - BHI: SW loop, KVM SW loop
    - System is protected by software clearing sequence
- * - BHI: Syscall hardening
+ * - BHI: Vulnerable
-   - Syscalls are hardened against BHI
+   - System is vulnerable to BHI
- * - BHI: Syscall hardening, KVM: SW loop
+ * - BHI: Vulnerable, KVM: SW loop
-   - System is protected from userspace attacks by syscall hardening; KVM is protected by software clearing sequence
+   - System is vulnerable; KVM is protected by software clearing sequence

 Full mitigation might require a microcode update from the CPU vendor.
 When the necessary microcode is not available, the kernel will